olegstepura/typed-css-modules-loader/README.md

 [this discussion](https://github.com/Quramy/typed-css-modules/issues/2) to make a decision.

 You can affect how `typed-css-modules` behaves by using query parameters.
-The loader will pass on any query parameters you send give it to the constructor of the DtsCreator class.
-For more info on available options, have a look at the [DtsCreator constructor](https://github.com/Quramy/typed-css-modules#new-dtscreatoroption).
+The loader will pass any query parameters you specify to the constructor of the `DtsCreator` class.
+For more info on available options, please take a look here:
+[DtsCreator constructor](https://github.com/Quramy/typed-css-modules#new-dtscreatoroption).